GENERAL POLICIES AND STANDARDS

 Fire protection equipment and systems must not be modified or disabled such that the plan is no longer valid.
 Covering smoke detectors, disabling alarms, or discharging fire extinguishers without good reason is strictly prohibited.
 Fire extinguishers must not be obstructed or moved such that they are not readily available in an emergency.
 Inspections and maintenance is conducted by Facility Services, and they should be notified if an extinguisher is discharged or missing.

 4. CHEMICAL/BIOLOGICAL EMERGENCY RESPONSE

-Call Safety and Campus Police if person in charge cannot contain spill safely Note: If the spill or release is an immediate danger to buildings and/or occupants, the Baton Rouge Hazmat Unit will be called at the time of the spill to assure prompt and adequate response.
+Call LSU Police and EHS if person in charge cannot contain spill safely Note: If the spill or release is an immediate danger to buildings and/or occupants, the Baton Rouge Hazmat Unit will be called at the time of the spill to assure prompt and adequate response.
 Refer to the appendix for the appropriate response level.